sdoque/rpiExec/README.md

 ## Remote Operation

-If you are operating your Raspberry Pi remotely, you can use **ssh** to log in to the device.
+If you are operating your Raspberry Pi remotely (e.g., from your laptop), you can use **ssh** to log in to the device.

-To manage multiple systems from a single terminal session and ensure they continue running even after disconnecting from the Raspberry Pi, use the [**screen**](#screen) utility.
+To manage multiple systems from a single terminal session and ensure they continue running even after disconnecting from the Raspberry Pi, use the [**screen**](#screen) utility or the [**tmux**](#tmux) utility.
 This allows you to create persistent sessions for each system, providing flexibility and reliability for remote operations.

 ## Cloning the repository